scrabbletank/farhome-rules/rulesdoc.md

 You do not take penalities to initiative, spellcasting, or dexterity checks while wearing medium armor as long as you meet the strength requirement.
 In addition, when you are the target of an attack, you may reroll a single defense die as long as the attack did not crit.

 #### Heavy Armor Expert
-You do not take penalities to initiative, spellcasting, or dexterity checks while wearing medium armor as long as you meet the strength requirement.
+You do not take penalities to initiative, spellcasting, or dexterity checks while wearing heavy armor as long as you meet the strength requirement.
 In addition, you negate the effects of a single crit die when the target of an attack.
 The crit still counts as 2 successes, but does not trigger effects from critial hits.

 #### Quick Healing
 You gain 4 Healing Surges instead of 3 each long rest.
 When rolling Healing Surges, roll 4 wound dice instead of 3.